OpenEducationAnalytics/OpenEducationAnalytics/modules/module_creation_kit/README.md

 # Name of Module
 Provide an overview of the module.

-## Problem Statement
-Define the problem you seek to solve using this module.

-## Module Impact
+## Problem Statement and Module Impact
-List out the impact and benefits this module will have on learners, educators and the learning process.
+Define the problem you seek to solve using this module, and list out the impact and benefits this module will have on learners, educators and the learning process.

+## Module Setup
+Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA, etc.

-## Module Setup and Data Sources
+## Data Sources
-- Description of data sources: what it is used for, data available, data format and possible use cases or OEA packages it can be used for.
+Description of data sources: what it is used for, data available, data format and possible use cases or OEA packages it can be used for.
-- Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA, etc.

 ## Module Components
 Sample out-of-the box assets for this OEA module include: